katieseo1/iSpend/README.md

 # iSpend
-iSpend is the user friendly personal application for keeping track of spendings setting the budget.
+iSpend is a user friendly personal financial application to track of daily spending and budget by categories.

 ![Screenshots](https://github.com/katieseo1/iSpend/blob/master/screenShot/responsive.png)

 ![Screenshots](https://github.com/katieseo1/iSpend/blob/master/screenShot/iSpendDemo.gif)

 ## Summary
 Always running out of money before payday?
 Let's take control of your personal finances with iSpend.
-This responsive app can help you keep track of spending and set budget.
-You can easily see if you are actually keeping to your budget.
+This responsive app can help you keep track of your spending and set the budget.
+You can easily see what your actual spending is and compare it with your budget.

 ## Live Site
 You can access iSpend at http://ispend.org/

 ## Technical
-* The front-end is built using HTML5, CSS3 and the back-end uses Node.js with Express as the web server and mySql as the database.
+* The front-end is built using HTML5, CSS3 and the back-end uses Node.js with Express as the web server and MySQL as the database.
-* Extensive form validation is demonstrated throughout the app.
+* Extensive input data validation is demonstrated throughout the app.
-* Libraries such as D3 chart, Bootstrap, datatTables and Passport.js is also used for data visualization, advanced css element, sortable column and user authentication.
+* Libraries such as D3 chart, Bootstrap, datatTables and Passport.js are used for data visualization, advanced css element, sortable column and user authentication.
-* The app is fully responsive for mobile and desktop.
+* The app is fully responsive for both mobile and desktop.
 * The app is fully unit tested on the front and backend with Mocha.
 * The app is deployed on the AWS EC2 Cloud.